Hidden-Role Games: Equilibrium Concepts and Computation: Acknowledgements

 \section{Acknowledgements}

 The work of Prof. Sandholm’s group is supported by the National Science Foundation under grants RI2312342 and RI-1901403, and by the ARO under award W911NF2210266.
 Nicola Gatti is supported by FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, Investment 1.3, Line on Artificial Intelligence).
-We thank Justin Raizes for useful discussions on multi-party computation.
+We thank Justin Raizes for useful discussions on multi-party computation, and Cristian Palma Foster for pointing out an error in an earlier version of the statement of \Cref{thm:price of hr}.